mschneider90/GLGame/README.md

   * `doxygen GLEngine.doxy`
   * `doxygen GLGame.doxy`

-Now docs/GLEngine/html and docs/GLGame/html should be generated.
+Now contents of docs/GLEngine/ and docs/GLGame/ should be generated.
 Open index.html in your web browser to view the documentation.